 The salary for Reinforcing Iron and Rebar Workers ranges between about $32,590 and $91,400 a year.

 Reinforcing Iron and Rebar Workers who work in Illinois, New Jersey, or New York, make the highest salaries.

 How much do Reinforcing Iron and Rebar Workers make in different U.S. states?

 What Tools do Reinforcing Iron and Rebar Workers Use?

 Below is a list of the types of tools and technologies that Reinforcing Iron and Rebar Workers may use on a daily basis:

 - Spreadsheet software

-What work experience do I need to become a Reinforcing Iron & Rebar Worker?
+How Long Does it Take to Become a Reinforcing Iron & Rebar Worker?